kierandenshi/credit-score/README.md

 - Unit tests are rudimentary or totally missing in some places - TDD disipline has not been adhered to :(
 - No isomorphic rendering
 - No production code optimisations or code splitting
-- Circle script is sub-optimal and appears to build `master` twice (excuse: this is the first time I've implemented CI)
+- Circle script is sub-optimal and appears to build `master` twice
 - The git history is very untidy